 Data Migration Techniques

-TDWI did a survey to identify the technologies organizations use to migrate or consolidate databases.
-ETL emerged as the preferred technology, with 41% of respondents voting in its favor.
-Other answers included: manual coding (27%), database replication (11%), and Enterprise Application Integration (3.5%).
+TDWI did a survey to identify the techniques organizations use to migrate or consolidate databases.
+ETL emerged as the preferred data migration technique, with 41% of respondents voting in its favor.
+This is because ETL tools can handle the complex requirements of the data migration process.
+These include processing big data sets, in-depth data profiling, and integrating multiple platforms.

 ETL Emerges as the Preferred Choice for Data Migration